Close Menu

 Is it better to negotiate for a lower monthly rate or a longer subscription commitment?

 Both options have merits.
 Negotiating a lower monthly rate provides flexibility, while committing to a longer term often unlocks deeper discounts.
-Choose based on your usage certainty and financial preferences.
+Choose based on your level of certainty about your usage and your financial preferences.

 Financial Literacy Financial Wellness Smart Spending